-To look at today’s data centers would be similar to look at power plants in the early 19th century: Almost all large companies had their power plants because there was no uniform standard for power supply, nor was there a grid.
+Looking at today’s data centers would be similar to looking at power plants in the early 19th century: almost all large companies had their power plants, because there was no uniform standard for power supply, nor was there a grid.

-Once both came to be available nationally, large companies were happy to forego generating their power.
-The new utility company’s delivered electricity as a core competency.
-And therefore, more effectively due to economies of scale – that means cheaper than a company which is not in the energy-branch could do.
+Once both came to be available nationally, large companies were happy to forego generating their own power.
+The new utility companies delivered electricity as a core competency.
+This was done more effectively, due to economies of scale – that means cheaper than a company which is not in the energy branch could do it.

 Cloud computing providers are in a similar place today.
 Operating hardware and software is not a core area of expertise for most companies.

-And on the other hand, an outsourced data center in the style of cloud computing can offer specialized services ranging from computer power and storage, to complete applications in a larger variety, security, and quality levels that any business would be hard pressed to achieve.
+On the other hand, an outsourced data center in the style of cloud computing can offer specialized services, ranging from computer power and storage to complete applications in a larger variety, security, and quality levels that any business would be hard-pressed to achieve.

 SAP Cloud Computing

 There is a huge portfolio of cloud-based services from various companies.
-And now that SAP caught the cloud computing train there are now some SAP cloud computing services too.
+Now that SAP has caught the cloud computing train, there are now SAP cloud computing services as well.

 Infrastructure as a Service (SAP IaaS)

-SAP allows for access to some of the most commonly known IaaS providers – Amazon Web Services (AWS), Microsoft Azure, and Googles Cloud.
-But SAP offers its SAP datacenters for IaaS as well.
+SAP allows for access to some of the most commonly known IaaS providers – Amazon Web Services (AWS), Microsoft Azure, and Google Cloud – but SAP offers its SAP data centers for IaaS as well.

 IaaS allows users to exploit the benefits of a provider’s infrastructure by cutting the costs related to buying and maintaining on-premise infrastructure.
-Furthermore, are scalability and elasticity in responding to workload variations are key reasons to use an IaaS instead of an on-premise system.
+Furthermore, scalability and elasticity in responding to workload variations are key reasons to use an IaaS, instead of an on-premise system.

 Another relevant factor in migrating to an IaaS is compliance with governance and security standards.
 That is primarily geared to the majority of businesses whose core business is not technology.

-Cloud adoption allows the non-tech businesses to delegate security nationally and internationally to the cloud computing providers whose core business it is to maintain the industry standards in security and compliance.
+Cloud adoption allows non-tech businesses to delegate security nationally and internationally to the cloud computing providers whose core business is maintaining industry standards in security and compliance.